 As soon as the traumatic factor is eliminated, the sore heals on its own in 1–2 weeks.
 If this does not happen, treatment is prescribed.

-Sores as local symptoms of common diseases
+Sores as local symptoms of general diseases

 Syphilis